 If you’ve recently completed treatment, the early days of recovery can be exciting yet overwhelming.
 There are new experiences and challenges to navigate as you get used to living throughout the day without drinking or using drugs.
 As daunting as it may seem, there are many strategies that you can use to maintain your sobriety and take care of yourself while adjusting to a sober lifestyle.
 Let’s take a look at three common challenges that so many people face in early sobriety, and how you can overcome them.

-Interested in learning more about an aftercare addiction program?
+Interested in learning more about an aftercare program for addiction?
 Call us today at 866.957.7885 or contact us through our online form.

 As you begin recovery, you are especially vulnerable to triggers and temptations.
-Therefore, you have to face three truths:
+Therefore, you have to face four truths:

 When you first become sober, it’s natural for feelings of isolation to creep in.
 You may have distanced yourself from family members or friends who still drink or use drugs.
 Now that you’re no longer engaging in those activities with them, you feel lonely and disconnected.